Useful for low-budget local race workflows

 It is still a gated private beta because voter-file access and use must stay tied to qualified California campaign and political purposes.

-Join the waitlist for pricing, eligibility review, and onboarding tied to the campaign office and workflow you care about.
+Request beta access for pricing, eligibility review, and onboarding tied to the district, role, and campaign workflow.

 Questions

-Can a first-time school board candidate join the waitlist?
+Can a first-time school board candidate request access?

 Yes.
-First-time candidates can join the waitlist, and beta access is reviewed based on the campaign, role, race, and intended voter-file use.
+First-time candidates can request access, and beta access is reviewed based on the campaign, role, race, and intended voter-file use.

 Does CA Voter estimate candidate support?